 - Once the dough is just about ready, preheat a heavy skillet, preferably made of cast iron, over medium heat.

 - Scatter at least 2 tablespoons of potato starch to a clean, flat surface.
 Scoop 1/4 cup of dough at a time and add it to the floured surface.
 Knead the dough with dusted hands, adding additional potato starch as needed.
 Shape the dough into a disk shape as wide as your spatula and dust the top with starch.
 Using a large spatula (a pizza spatula works well), transfer the dough disk to the preheated skillet.
+(Alternatively, you can dust a sheet of plastic wrap and roll the dusted dough out as thin as possible.
+Then just pick up the plastic wrap with the rolled out dough and flip it into a preheated pan.
+Tuck any excess plastic wrap behind and between your fingers so that it doesn't melt on the hot skillet.)

 - Using starched fingers or a starched pastry roller, immediately flatten and distribute the dough within the pan, working from the center, moving outwards.
 (Be careful not to burn your forearm on the pan.)
 Then using the back of the spatula press the naan down to even it out.
 Fry each tortilla on each side for approximately 2 minutes.